Machiavelli: The Prince

 - The manual says you can choose whether to use Heavy or Light guards on a given trade route, implying that your selection will be kept if any of your choice are available at any given point.
 Instead, it doesn't matter which you select; when your trade route comes to town, if that city has the other kind of guards, the current ones are sold and the other are loaded up.

-Enhancement Requests (roughly in order of priority)
+Enhancement Requests (things I'd like to see changed - roughly in order of priority)

 - When one of your units or groups is taken out by bandits, pirates, natural disasters, or enemy attack, the game should give the option to replace it, complete with the same trade route as the original.
 The new unit(s) should probably start in the first city of the trade route.
 If you lose only some of the units in a group, you should have the option of replenishing the group's numbers at the next city (this should be for trade groups, of course, not military units).